 Seeing the natural leader in her, the management of Morgan Stanley kept “tapping me on the shoulder,” she says.
 “I was never looking to be in a leadership or a coaching role, but they saw something in me that I didn’t even see in myself.”
 She was asked to coach trainees and speak at regional and national events, constantly back on stage.
 “I guess that’s the story of my life!”

-Kristen —also an accomplished swimmer, diver, runner and cyclist who is typically training for something, like the Chicago Half Marathon now—agreed to business development and management positions in Sarasota, Boca Raton, Palm Beach, and now Charlotte, where she leads a team of nearly 400, including 250 Financial Advisors in 12 branches across the Carolinas and Georgia who manage $25 billion in assets.
+Kristen —also an accomplished swimmer, diver, runner and cyclist who is typically training for something, like the Chicago Half Marathon now—agreed to business development and management positions in Sarasota, Boca Raton, Palm Beach, and now Charlotte, where she leads a team of nearly 400, mostly Financial Advisors, in 12 branches across the Carolinas and Georgia.

 When asked how different her current position is from her first one at Morgan Stanley, Kristen says: “My model and my process isn’t any different than when I started in 2006.
 It’s still all about people and being able to connect with and understand what motivates them.”